-Grace is a shortstop for the University of Oklahoma softball team and a member of the USA Softball Women’s National Team.
+Grace recently finished up her collegiate softball career at University of Oklahoma softball team, where she was a 3-time National Champion and a member of the USA Softball Women’s National Team.
 She grew up playing tee-ball in Arizona when she was four years old.
 She loved the sport and continued to play baseball during her family's Air Force moves to Ohio, Virginia and then back to Arizona.
 She had excellent coaches at all levels who focused more on fundamentals over wins and losses.
 She also really liked the competitive atmosphere of the baseball world and enjoyed becoming a student of the game.

 Grace had the idea of starting a conference hoping to unite college softball players.
 This became a place for them to come together, learn about God and study His word.
 This also encouraged them to challenge each other to go back to their teams and have an influence.
 The conference includes guest speakers, community service projects and worship.